-Full Sail University continues to closely monitor updates related to the novel coronavirus (COVID-19), and based on current information, the campus will remain closed for the July and August terms, except for modified in-person instruction for some selected labs and senior students who are in their last academic year.
+Full Sail University continues to closely monitor updates related to the novel coronavirus (COVID-19), and based on current information, the campus will remain closed through September 27, except for modified in-person instruction for some selected labs and senior students who are in their last academic year.

 Online-program students will continue their standard activities within the FSO platform.
-July courses will become available beginning at 12:01 a.m., Monday, July 6.
-August courses will become available beginning at 12:01 a.m., Monday, August 3.
+September courses will become available beginning 12:01 a.m., Monday, August 31.

 Concierge Service for Academic Needs Regarding COVID-19

-Full Sail is also in the process of establishing a Concierge Service to address any questions related to your academic experiences during the COVID-19 pandemic, such as academic or scheduling issues.
-This service will help you, for example, gauge whether you want to consider finding a future time to access certain studios or labs.
-Please continue to check back for the announcement of that initiative.
+Full Sail has established a Concierge Service to address any questions related to your academic experiences during the COVID-19 pandemic, such as academic or scheduling issues.
+This service will help you gauge whether you want to consider finding a future time to access certain studios or labs.
+Students will also be able to audit courses through working with the Concierge Service.

-Until this Concierge Service begins, if you have any questions about your current course, assignments, COVID-19 related questions, or other issues, please continue to contact [email protected].
+To reach the Concierge Service to review questions about your current course, assignments, COVID-19 related questions, or other issues, please contact [email protected].

 Graduates and their families who are unable to attend the live broadcasts will be able to access the archived ceremonies at their convenience.
 All graduates will be invited and can participate, if they would like, in an additional future ceremony when Full Sail reinstates in-person graduations.
 If you have any questions regarding your graduation, please contact [email protected].